March 22, 2013

 Cats and their penchant for cleanliness isn’t a phenomenon associated with domestication.
 It’s an instinctual trait, something that has been passed down through the millennia.
 Cats keep themselves clean, not to look adorable while trying to get to those “hard to reach” spots, but to remove unwanted scents associated with food, companions, and surroundings.
 It’s an instinct associated with keeping a low profile where potential predators are involved.

-· Cleaning frequently, especially immediately after kitty uses the litter box, reduces smell, waste of litter, and greatly reduces the risk of kitty looking elsewhere for a clean spot to go.
+· Cleaning frequently, especially immediately after kitty uses the litter box, reduces the smell, waste of litter, and greatly reduces the risk of the kitty looking elsewhere for a clean spot to go.

 · Waste retrieved from the litter box should immediately be disposed of, preferably outside of the home.